 Another cottage garden favourite, phlox have pretty, mostly pastel flowers with a sweet, honey-like fragrance.
 They're the ideal choice for the middle of a border, and thrive in rich, moist soil in light shade.
 They're loved by butterflies, moths and other pollinators.

 Delphiniums are cottage garden stalwarts, towering at the back of the border in shades of blue, pink or white.
-Be sure to stake them before they get too tall, and protect them from slugs and snails early in the season.
+Stake them before they get too tall, and protect them from slugs and snails early in the season.
 They make excellent cut flowers.

 Lupins are another cottage garden favourite, with pretty spires of pea-like flowers in a wide range of shades; they contrast well with roses.
-As with delphiniums, be sure to protect them from slugs.
+As with delphiniums, protect them from slugs.
 Deadhead to encourage a second flush of flowers.
 Grow in full sun, in moist, well-drained soil.

-Honeysuckle (Lonicera periclymenum) has a relaxed, spreading habit and fragrant, tubular from July to September.
-Grow it along a fence or up and arch or pergola for a romantic look – and enjoy the wildlife that it attracts, too.
+Honeysuckle (Lonicera periclymenum) has a relaxed, spreading habit and bears fragrant, tubular flowers from July to September.
+Grow it along a fence or up and arch or pergola for a romantic look.

 Campanulas are loved for their bell-like, usually blue flowers and long flowering season.
 Traditionally used in cottage garden schemes, they look particularly lovely when grown under shrub roses.
 Campanula flowers are extremely attractive to bees and other pollinators.

-Hollyhocks (Alcea) are classic English cottage garden plant, with tall spires of large flowers from summer to early autumn.
-They are perennial, but they’re often grown as biennials.
+Hollyhocks are classic English cottage garden plant, with tall spires of large flowers from summer to early autumn.
+They're perennial, but they're often grown as biennials.
 Plant in groups at the back of a sunny border.
-Cut down after flowering to encourage fresh basal growth.
+Cut down after flowering to encourage fresh growth.

-Peonies bring a sumptuous flowers and a range of colours to borders in late spring and early summer.
-They bear large, often double flowers in whites, pinks, reds and yellows.
+Peonies bring sumptuous flowers in a range of colours to borders in late spring and early summer.
 Grow in rich soil in a sunny spot.
-They also make excellent cut flowers.